UC Legend - Ernest Rutherford

-Nobel Laureate, Lord Rutherford, became known as ‘the father of the atom’ for his discovery of atomic structure.
+Nobel Laureate, Ernest Rutherford, became known as ‘the father of the atom’ for his discovery of atomic structure.

 Ernest Rutherford left Canterbury College with three degrees in 1895.
 He moved to Cambridge’s Cavendish Laboratory, an outstanding researcher and innovator working at the very edge of electrical technology.